Simple Classic Caesar Salad Recipe (Without Anchovies)

 Quick Tips:

 😎Romaine Lettuce Tip: Cut end and stand up in colander, let drain.
 Layout 4 or 5 connected paper towel sections and lay about 10 romaine lettuce leaves flat on towels.
 Cover with an additional 4 or 5 connected sections and lay another 8-10 lettuce leaves on top.
 Continue this process until all leaves are covered with paper towels.
-Roll up semi-tight and store in the refrigerator until ready to use. ⭐NOTE: clean up counters with the moist used paper towels…2 uses before they land in the trash.
-Extra tip: If using a salad spinner, wash and tear up romaine lettuce and then spin it.
-Store in an airtight container until ready to use.
+Roll up semi-tight and store in the refrigerator until ready to use.

-close up of dressing being spooned on bite size romaine lettuce leaves
+close up of dressing being spooned on bite size romaine lettuce leaves.

 Can you use vegetable oil instead of extra virgin olive oil?
 Not if you want it to taste like authentic Caesar dressing.